chili-publish/grafx-documentation/docs/release-notes/index.md

 **GraFx Fonts**

-With the introduction of GraFx Fonts we also introduce the concept of font families and font styles in GraFx Studio.
-You can now add font families to the Stylekit of your template instead of single fonts.
-This will enable all font styles from those font families for use in the template.
+With the introduction of GraFx Fonts, we also introduce the concept of font families and font styles in GraFx Studio.
+You can now add font families to the Stylekit of your template and the font styles from this family will be available for use in the template.

 **This is a breaking change!** All existing templates need to be updated (GraFx Publisher fonts are not accessible anymore through GraFx Studio and will fall back to Arial).
 This means you have to upload your fonts to GraFx Fonts, add them to the Stylekit of your template, and apply them again to the text and/or styles.
-Projects created from these templates are also impacted, so it is advised to delete them and start new projects from the updated templates.**
+Projects created from these templates are also impacted, it is advised to delete them and start new projects from the updated templates.

 **Image variable settings**